zzybluebell/tp/docs/UserGuide.md

       * *Reservation id will increase automatically when adding a new reservation.*

    * **Address:**
-      * *Address can take any values.
+      * *Address can take any value.
 It should not be blank.*

    * **DateTime:**
       * *The format should be in yyyy-MM-dd HH:mm.*